p16/nodeinstall/README.md

 ## Notes

-If you are looking to something way more powerful and complete than my script you cant check out [NVM](https://github.com/creationix/nvm) ;)
+If you are looking for something way more powerful and complete than my script you cant check out [NVM](https://github.com/creationix/nvm) ;)